+Field Meaning

-Field Meaning DMZ Disabled: As set in default setting, it disables the DMZ function.
-Enabled: It activates your DMZ function DMZ Host Address Give a static IP address to the DMZ Host when
+DMZ Disabled: As set in default setting, it disable DMZ function. es the

+Enabled: It activates your DMZ function

+DMZ Host Address Give a static IP address to the DMZ Host when

+A02-RA144-W300N Pag.
+67

 Enabled radio button is checked.
 Be aware that this IP will be exposed to the WAN/Internet.